Why I Quit Facebook

 If people’s minds are really so feeble that they need professional assistance just to make their way through low-definition social media posts, then it’s a problem that Post-it notes aren’t going to fix.
 Indeed, outsourcing our thinking (and therefore agency) to others is an underlying societal fault line.

-And, even if the Post-it note is accurate (and that's a big 'if' given nuanced problems that have ensued), is there any evidence that these notes change people’s minds?
+Even if the Post-it note is accurate (and that's a big 'if' given nuanced problems that have ensued), is there any evidence that these notes change people’s minds?
 Do they perhaps make people more interested in the comment, once it’s labeled — implicity — subversive or transgressive?

-Does social disapproval, via 'warning labels,' promote independent thinking or its opposite?
+Does social disapproval, via 'warning labels' promote independent thinking or its opposite?

 Truth and orthodoxy